RivaD2/reading-notes/201/class-11.md

 1. Use that big ol' brain to **BRAINSTORM** --- List words you think someone might type in to find your page
 1. Get **ORGANIZED** --- Group keywords into separate lists
 1. Hit the books! **RESEARCH** --- Get help from [keyword tools](https://ads.google.com/home/tools/keyword-planner/)
-1. **COMPARE** --- keyword research sites can help you guage your competition
+1. **COMPARE** --- keyword research sites can help you gauge your competition
 1. Get precise and **REFINE** --- Pick which keywords you will focus on and make sure they are relevant to each section of your site
 1. **MAP** them out! --- Choose which keywords will go on each page and pick 3-5 keyword phrases that map to each page of your site